Genetics of Down syndrome: Translocation

 When combined with a normal gamete from the other parent, the first, fourth and fifth are lethal, leading to spontaneous abortion.
 The second, combined with a normal gamete from the other parent, gives rise to a typical child.
-The third leads to a translocation Down syndrome child.
+The third leads to a child with translocation Down syndrome.
 The last becomes a translocation carrier, like the parent.

 Translocation Down syndrome is often referred to as familial Down syndrome.
 It is the cause of about 4.5% of the observed Down syndromes.
 It does not show the maternal age effect, and is just as likely to have come from fathers as mothers.

 Mosaicism

 Mosaic Down syndrome is when some of the cells in the body do not have trisomy 21 and some cells have trisomy 21, an arrangement called a mosaic (46,XX/47,XX,+21).
 This can occur in one of two ways: